Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 Students develop a working understanding of Freud's model for body/mind dynamics and how it challenged the materialism and the body/mind split of his time.
 They will also see how the psychoanalytic tradition is currently blended with studies in body movement and movement therapies.

-Psyche and Soma in the Jungian Tradition
+Marion Woodman and the Jungian Tradition

 DPS 761, 2 units

 The basic concepts of Jungian psychology such as persona, anima, animus, shadow, the ego-Self axis, and others are studied.
 Attention is brought to the historical, philosophical, psychological, and religious influences acting upon Jung's psychology and in particular the scientific and philosophical milieu in which Jung developed his ideas about psyche and soma.
 Students will develop a critical perspective on this material and explore the usefulness of Jung's psychology for seeing more deeply into the issues of our time.

 DPS 762, 2 units